 You need spin to play a complete pickleball game, and you can't advance your level without it.
 So, how do you choose a paddle that'll give you the spin you need to play competitively?
 Whether you're a spin wizard or looking to add spin to your game for the first time, I'm here to help.

 I love to play with spin.
-After testing over 40 paddles in the past year, I wanted to make a list of the best pickleball paddles for spin.
+Having tested more than 100 paddles, I wanted to make a list of the best pickleball paddles for spin to get you started.
 Read on to see which one fits your game.

 Best pickleball paddles at a glance